seshuthota/TwitterStreamingAndAnalysis/README.md

 # TwitterStreamingAndAnalysis
-Streaming tweets using twitter API end analyzing
+Streaming tweets using twitter API and analyzing